barumau/pandunia/spa/201_xule.md

 ### Respuestas

-1. ye no safa kamar.
+1. ya no safi kamar.
 2. un kupa no hali.
 3. du vaf no yam supe.
-4. ye no ten vaf o mau.
+4. ya no ten vaf e mau. / ya ten no vaf e no mau.
-5. shefe yam chai a no kafe.
+5. xefe yam cai ama no kafe.
-6. mama tena no vaf a du mau.
+6. mama ten no vaf ama du mau.

 ---------------------------------------------------------------------